From a single shelf of books . . .

 Writers Write Workshops — In this popular program for 8th graders, students spend a morning writing and reading their work under the direction and encouragement of several local authors.
 This program is sponsored by the Nebraska Literary Heritage Association.

-Writers on the Plains — This 14 minute video provides a tour of the Heritage Room collection, introduces viewers to Nebraska authors and describes the role of the Nebraska Literary Heritage Association.
-This video is available by contacting the Heritage Room.
+Writers on the Plains — This 14 minute video provides a tour of the Heritage Room collection and describes the role of the Nebraska Literary Heritage Association in celebrating, preserving and promoting the work of Nebraska authors.
+Viewers will appreciate the richness of Nebraska’s Literary culture through the voices of our celebrated writers.

 The Heritage Room is located on the third floor of Bennett Martin Public Library in Lincoln, Nebraska.
 The books do not circulate and special care and preservation measures help ensure their longevity.
 The Heritage Room collection is a multifaceted reflection of the history and literary culture of the state.
 We have more than pioneer stories.
 There are books on every topic, including philosophy, poetry, nature, psychology, politics, and pop culture.
 Our shelves contain many entertaining and thought provoking books for children by Nebraska authors.
 Our fiction collection includes romance, fantasy, contemporary, western, and mystery novels to suit every taste.
 Heritage Room staff will be glad to assist you with any questions you may have about Nebraska authors.